sefk/sefk.github.io/posts/timesbee.md

 *amphibian*.
 Wikipedia cites [Frank Longo][] as the creator of the Bee.

 [nytbee.com][] has more today's puzzle and some interesting stats about these puzzles in general.
-They don't seem to be affiliated with the NY Times but they seem cool letting them be, and the site is nicely done.
+They don't seem to be affiliated with the NY Times but that seem to be OK and is's a nice site.

 [Frank Longo]: https://en.wikipedia.org/wiki/Frank_Longo
 [nytbee.com]: https://nytbee.com/